A Guide to the County of Somerset, Naturally

-Restoring our wetlands is so important to provide habitats for wading birds to dragonflies.
-Along with the Norfolk and Suffolk Broads, the Somerset Levels are one of the most important wetland habitats in England, shaped by rivers and peat to provide lowlands that are haven for local wildlife, thanks to reed beds and shallow lakes.
+Along with the Norfolk and Suffolk Broads, the Somerset Levels are one of the most important wetland habtiats in England, shaped by rivers and peat to provide lowlands that are haven for local wildlife, thanks to reed beds and shallow lakes.

 A Somerset landmark is Cheddar Gorge (nothing to do with cheese!) that sees a 450-foot cliff tower over a winding road, creating a dramatic gateway to the Mendip Hills.
 Formed by floods during the Ice Age, it’s home to around 100 endangered cave-dwelling Lesser Horseshoe bats.

 It was here that Cheddar Man was found.
 He turned out to be England’s oldest ‘whole person skeleton’ ever found.
 What’s interesting is that he had black skin and blue eyes (a bit like that actor off CSI).
-So it does indeed suggest that we have African ancestry – over to you, Reform party!
+So it does indeed suggest that we have African ancestry.

 Two other local boys with blue eyes (with blonde hair) from the village of Cheddar were Matt & Luke Goss (from 90s pop band Bros).

-Known for a wide sandy beach, this is ‘the best of the English seaside’, from a resort that lets you see all the way to Wales, on a clear day.
+Known for a wide sandy beach, this is a popular place that lets you see all the way to Wales, on a clear day.
+Names after Old English for ‘west settlement’ (super-mare is Latin for ‘above the sea’).

 Jill Dando was raised here, and there is a memorial garden in her name, after her tragic murder.
 ‘Jill’s Garden’ took 3 days of work by the BBC Ground Force team, and contains her favourite flowers (roses, lavender and trees) plus a foaming fountain, a disabled ramp and a sensory garden.

-The music festival is actually held near the nearby village of Pilton, whose population swells from 1000 to 200,000 each summer.
-The locals don’t mind that much, as the festival-goers are a pretty peaceful lot, and obviously bring in income for the pubs!
+Glastonbury is held near the village of Pilton, whose population swells from 1000 to 200,000 each summer.
+The locals don’t mind that much, as the festival-goers are a pretty peaceful lot, and bring in income for the pubs!

 - A grandfather clock